 Anti-Tuberculosis Drugs Make the Sanatorium Obsolete, But the American Lung Association Still Fights Lung Diseases with Research and Public Education

 With the support of the American Lung Association (ALA) and its international associates, scientists made considerable progress in tuberculosis research.
 By the 1930s, the BCG vaccine was being used in many parts of the world.
-During the 1940s and 50s, several anti-tubercular drugs were discovered, most notably streptomycin, isoniazid, and para-aminosalicylic acid.
+Dr. Selman Abraham Waksman, a Rutgers University microbiology professor, isolated streptomycin in 1943 and proved its effectiveness against TB.
+He won the Nobel Prize in 1952.
+Other notable anti-tubercular drugs first used in the 1940s and 50s were isoniazid and para-aminosalicylic acid.
 The new treatments made the TB sanatorium obsolete: in 1954, Edward Livingston Trudeau’s “Little Red Cottage” at Saranac Lake closed.